dimajix/flowman/docs/spec/mapping/flatten.md

   * `MEMORY_AND_DISK_SER`

 * `input` **(mandatory)** *(type: string)*:
-Specifies the name of the input mapping to be filtered.
+Specifies the name of the input mapping to be flattened.

 * `naming` **(optional)** *(type: string)*:
 Specifies the naming scheme used for the output.
 The following values are supported: